Trial Focused. Backed by experience.

 Raul’s son, Mark, grew up hearing vivid stories of car accidents and drug busts.
 He tagged along with his dad as he visited alleged crime scenes around Chicago, taking polaroids to show to witnesses or to use in court at trial.
 The streets and neighborhoods of Chicago, normally boring and mundane to most kids, were colorfully illustrated with the stories he heard from his father, and the ones he only imagined he hadn’t yet heard.

 Mark graduated from the University of Illinois at Urbana-Champaign with a BA in French and received his law degree from Chicago-Kent College of law in 2015.
-While in law school, Mark worked as a law clerk at Villalobos & Associates and worked on a variety of matters like civil breach of contract cases, real estate transactions, and murder trials.
+While in law school, Mark worked as a law clerk at Villalobos & Associates and worked on a variety of matters like civil breach of contract cases, real estate transactions, and felony trials.
 Like his dad, he realized his love of trials and took several courses focused on litigation and technology in the courtroom.

-As an attorney, one of the first cases Mark tried was a jury trial for a murder case that he had worked on as a law clerk.
-As a clerk, he reviewed hours of video surveillance and phone records, toured the crime scene multiple times, and performed gang research.
+As an attorney, one of the first cases Mark tried was a jury trial for a murder case that he had worked on as a law clerk for over a year.
+As a law clerk, he reviewed hours of video surveillance and phone records, toured the crime scene multiple times, and performed gang research.
 At trial, 4 eyewitnesses identified the client as the shooter and surveillance from a restaurant showed that the victim and witnesses tried to start an argument with him about gang affiliation minutes before the shooting.
 However, the Villalobos trial team was able to get the witnesses to admit that they had been texting each other while waiting to talk to police and that was how they ended up identifying the same person as the shooter.
 The jury returned a not-guilty verdict in less than 2 hours, making it Mark’s first win for a jury trial and a murder as an attorney.